Who We Are

 - We promote the arts at the library through our Sunday Afternoon Concert Series and bi-annual theatre trips along with the artwork that is displayed throughout the building.

-- We offer: reusable book bags at a reasonable price, a battery recycling program, a bi-annual residential shredding event
+- We offer: reusable book bags at a reasonable price, a bi-annual residential shredding event

 - We volunteer at special events held at the library.